AnotherCraft/ac-worldgen/README.md

 # AC Worldgen
 ![](img/4.png)
 This is a repository for a worldgen system for AnotherCraft.
 The system is completely standalone and can be used for world generation in any voxel-based game.
+This is not a hard coded one-trick pony earth-like gen, this is a framework that allows you to easily generate and weak any voxel terrain you desire!

 ## System premise & features
 * The whole thing is based around discretized fields, every variable/value is a field that can have a different value for each voxel in the world.